Why energy bills are increasing

 The last review on 6 August 2021 was itself a rise of 12 per cent or £139 on six months earlier but this latest development means more bad news for the consumer when the cost of living is already spiralling, with inflation expected to rise from its current level of 5.4 per cent to more than 7 per cent.

-Without financial help, some two million more people are forecast to be plunged into fuel poverty this year, meaning 6 million people in total would be struggling to heat and power their homes.
+Without financial help, some 2 million more people are forecast to be plunged into fuel poverty this year, meaning 6 million people in total would be struggling to heat and power their homes.

 Charities have warned of an “inevitable” rise in destitution as people on the lowest incomes become unable to afford other essentials such as adequate food and clothing.